iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

 layout: post
 permalink: /atom_xdebug_client/
 categories: ['DevOps', 'Drupal']
 ---

-# Summary.
+# Summary

+Atom's docs and most web articles  still refer  to  __Xdebug 2__ configuration and older versions of PHP rather than the current versions of both.

-[Atom](https://atom.io) is an excellent debugging client when connected to a remote Drupal (with Xdebug 3 + PHP 8.1) and sufficient for my Drupal dev needs.
+[Atom](https://atom.io) is an excellent debugging client when connected to a remote Drupal (with __Xdebug 3__ and  __PHP 8.1__) and sufficient for my Drupal dev needs.
 Here's how I set it up.

-This is admitedly *opinionated* in the sense that it intentionally focuses on my particular simple uses case and in light of most web articles still relating to __Xdebug 2__ and older versions of PHP rather than the current versions.
+This is an *opinionated* advice drawn from my experience with my simple use case.
 I hope it is useful to you and others with similar needs to mine.

 # Motivation

-I try to avoid programming Drupal custom modules and themes if I can, but occasionally it is necessary to dust off the development tools, then try to remember what I was doing a year ago when I last had to do this.
+I aim to do the minimum Drupal programming of custom modules and themes that I can, but occasionally it is necessary to dust off the development tools, then try to remember what I was doing those months ago when I last had to.

-So I am motivated to get the tools I already have to do the IDE tasks I need, chiefly editing and with some debugging and inspection using Atom as an Xdebug client.
+So I need to get the tools I already have to do the "IDE" tasks I need, chiefly editing and with some debugging and inspection using Atom as an Xdebug client.

-# Atom

-Atom does the job for me.
-Developed by GitHub and contributors, it is free of charge and a delight to use.
-It is a really first class editor with additional plug in packages that together give me sufficient and effective IDE functionaity.

-I have been a subcriber but don't need PHPStorm at this time (see below).

 # Objectives

-Providing that Xdebug on the dev server is set up with the correct `php.ini` configuration, Atom can be set up as an Xdebug client really easily so I thought that now I have a working system, I would record what is needed put to together a development setup with these following items of note in my component stack (May 2022)
+Providing that Xdebug on the dev server is set up with the correct `php.ini` configuration, Atom can be set up as an Xdebug client really easily so I thought that I would record what is needed put to together a development setup with thes following items in my component stack.

+This my current set-up (May 2022)

 ## Server-side

-*   Drupal 9.3.12
+*   __Drupal__ 9.3.12

-*   Apache 2.4.41 running with PHP-fpm and APCu cacheing on Ubuntu 20.04 Linux.
+*   __Apache__ 2.4.41 running with PHP-fpm and APCu cacheing on Ubuntu 20.04 Linux.
 (In the past I haven't reliably been able to use Xdebug with Nginx and PHP-fpm)

-*   PHP 8.1 - (PHP 8.0 and later require Xdebug 3)
+*   __PHP 8.1__ - (PHP 8.0 and later require Xdebug 3)

-*   ___Xdebug 3___ which has different, simpler `php.ini` settings than previously _in Xdebug 2_
+*   __Xdebug 3__ which has different, simpler `php.ini` settings than previously was the case in _Xdebug 2_

 ## Client-side

-*   Ansible, Vagrant, and my fork of Jeff Geerling's Drupal-VM which I use to provision both the Live server and the virtual Dev machine.

-*   MacOS (Monterey 12) as the *host* machine in which Atom is the Xdebug client and PHP Xdebug running in the *guest* virtual dev machine
+*   __MacOS__ (Monterey 12) as the *host* machine in which Atom is the Xdebug client and PHP Xdebug running in the *guest* virtual dev machine

-*   Parallels Desktop providing the virtualisation for the virtual Ubuntu Linux guest dev machine
+*   __Parallels__ Desktop providing the virtualisation for ...

+*   the virtual __Ubuntu__ Linux guest dev machine

 So we want to have: